A minimum of 41 wheelchair and semi-ambulatory tickets are available throughout the Greek Theatre.

 Headsets are available free of charge (with a deposit) at the Guest Services Booth; ask an usher for assistance or reserve your headset in advance by calling 323-391-6001

 Accessible parking is available in three locations (at the lowest price levels) at the Greek Theatre; behind the box office (very limited availability), in lot G, along Vermont Avenue and in the ADA overflow lot located on Commonwealth Drive.
 Parking lot entrances are off Vermont Avenue.
 All lots include spaces for rear-loading and side-loading vans and have accessible paths of travel to seating areas.
 Parking can be purchased through here.
 Greek Theatre parking is very limited, including accessible parking which frequently sells out in advance.
 Accessible parking is also available in the off-site shuttle parking lot located at Crystal Springs Drive/Los Feliz Blvd.
-The Shuttles are ADA accessible.

 Sign Language Interpreter